sboli/twmn/README.markdown

 [main]
-; Program/command executed on current notification activation. activate_command=  ; Path to command.
+; Program/command to be executed on notification activation. activate_command=  ; Path to command.

 ; Time each notification remains visible.